How to setup a Q Root Node

 testnet-public-tools

 onto your machine.
-Using git is much more comfortable, since it allows to pull file updates with one single command.
+Using git is much more comfortable, since it allows pulling file updates with one single command.

 Set Password for Keystore File

 To act as a root node, your node needs a keypair to sign transactions and L0 governance messages.
-First, create a keystore directory with
+First, create a /keystore

 then create a file pwd.txt